 The members of the Compensation Committee are Mr. Wood (chairman), Mr. Grounds, and Mr. Roberts.
-Chris Adams served on the Compensation Committee in 2022 during his directorship term through the 2022 annual meeting of shareholders.
-The Board has determined that each member of the Compensation Committee is independent under the Nasdaq listing standards and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act..
+The Board has determined that each member of the Compensation Committee is independent under the Nasdaq listing standards and a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
 The Compensation Committee makes determinations as to general levels of compensation for all employees of the Company and the annual salary of each of the executive officers of the Company, and administers the Company's compensation plans.
 Those plans include the Company's Executive Management Bonus Plan and the CPS 2006 Long-Term Equity Incentive Plan.

 The members of the Nominating Committee are Mr. Washer (chairman), Mr. Grounds, and Mr. Rayhill.
-Chris Adams served on the Nominating Committee in 2022 during his directorship term through the 2022 annual meeting of shareholders.
 The Board has determined that each member of the Nominating Committee is independent under the Nasdaq listing standards.
 Nominations for Board positions are made on behalf of the Board by the Nominating Committee.
 The Board and the Nominating Committee believe that it is and remains appropriate to operate without a formal policy with regard to any director candidates who may in the future be recommended by shareholders.
 The Nominating Committee would consider such recommendations.